|

 broadcasts that are common today.
 Personalities had another

-There were some great hops in those days.
-I remember doing
+were some great hops in those days.
+I remember doing one for

-one for quite awhile in Coventry and another at the Middletown
+quite awhile in Coventry and another at the Middletown Armory.

-Armory.
 Those things really drew crowds in those days.
-We
+We almost always

-almost always had a band with us.
-As I recall, the rate when
+had a band with us.
+As I recall, the rate when I first went

-the dollar went a lot farther back then.
-Remotes were awkward,
+went a lot farther back then.
+Remotes were awkward, given

-given the bulkness of equipment in those days.
-I remember
+the bulkness of equipment in those days.
+I remember doing

-doing live broadcasts back in Waterbury - we did the Sacred
+live broadcasts back in Waterbury - we did the Sacred Heart

-Heart High School basketball games.
-Al Vestro was the play
+High School basketball games.
+Al Vestro was the play by play

-by play guy and I did the engineering, color commentary and
+guy and I did the engineering, color commentary and commercials.

-then.
-By the end of each game I thought I'd lost my lap -
+the end of each game I thought I'd lost my lap - total numbness.

-total numbness.
-That damn thing must have weighed 50 or 60
+That damn thing must have weighed 50 or 60 pounds.
+Q:

 In September 1964 Dick